kevyJose/AVC-Project_ENGR101/README.md

      >>Adjust the speed in a negative direction.

 Challenges / conflicts of this week:
-    - Assignments for COMP102/112 , ENGR121 and CYBR171 may reduce time commited to AVC project, possibly impeding progress.
+    // Assignments for COMP102/112 , ENGR121 and CYBR171 may reduce time commited to AVC project, possibly impeding progress. //
-    - Making the functions work together...smart collaboration/communication NEEDED!
+       Making the functions work together...smart collaboration/communication NEEDED! //
-    - Kevin faced some issues when running/testing the program...but eventually sorted it out by end of week.
+    // Kevin faced some issues when running/testing the program...but eventually sorted it out by end of week //

 Due this week:
     - Project progress check (Wiki discussion etc)